twilio/twilio-python/docs/usage/twiml.rst

    <?xml version="1.0" encoding="utf-8"?>
    <Response><Say>Hello</Say><Response>

-The verb methods (outlined in the complete reference) take the body (only text) of the verb as the first argument.
+The verb methods (outlined in the :doc:`complete reference </api/twiml>`) take the body (only text) of the verb as the first argument.
 All attributes are keyword arguments.

 .. code-block:: python